Confessions of an Economic Hitman – Yesterday and Today!

 John Perkins life and the life of all Economic Hitman from around the globe are what action thriller movies are made of.
 Intrigue and espionage.
 Government coup and presidential assassination.

 John tells us stories of working with Prime Ministers, Presidents, and Heads of States of several Countries around the Globe during the 1970s.
 John Perkins was told he was doing good work, that the only way to help developing countries was to get them huge loans to build schools, infrastructure and more.
-However, the reality was that the money wasn’t going to the countries involved, it was going to large corporations inside the USA who would build the roads and the schools and the countries would be left with huge debt that they couldn’t possibly pay off.
+However, the reality was that the money wasn’t going to the countries involved, it was going to large corporations inside the USA who would build the roads and the schools and the countries would be left with a huge debt that they couldn’t possibly pay off.

-Mikkel Thorup and John Perkins talk in depth about:
+Mikkel Thorup and John Perkins talk in-depth about:

 - The story behind the story